 How to tell if Squash is bad, rotten or spoiled?

 Winter squash will begin to get soft and then begin to leak liquid when they are going bad.
 They may also begin to mold, at which point they have gone bad and you will want to throw them out.
 It's also important to note that fresh vegetables loose nutrients each day that they sit on the shelf.
-So fresh not only tastes better, but is better for you.
+So, fresh vegetables not only tastes better but they are also better for you.

 How to store Squash to extend its shelf life?